Azure VMware Solution networking and interconnectivity concepts

 For other VMware-specific limits, use the VMware configuration maximum tool.

-Now that you've covered Azure VMware Solution network and interconnectivity concepts, you may want to learn about:
+Now that you understand Azure VMware Solution network and interconnectivity concepts, consider learning about: